LeonPupier/Mensible/README.md

 # Mensible
-Software to download videos and music from a YouTube or Spotify URL for free in .mp4 format.
+Software to download videos and music from a YouTube or Spotify URL for free.

 ### Youtube
 Possibility to download only the audio of a video or its whole.